 The Political Geography of Electoral Autocracies: The Influence of Party Strongholds on Political Beliefs in Africa

-In electoral autocracies, why do some citizens view the state as autocratic and illegitimate, while others see it as democratic?
-Traditionally, indicators such as income, education, gender, and age have been the most important factors in understanding the ways in which different types of citizens understand politics.
+In electoral autocracies, why do some citizens view the state as autocratic and illegitimate, while others see it as democratic and legitimate?
+Traditionally, indicators such as income, education, and age have been the most important factors in understanding the ways in which different types of citizens understand politics.
 This paper argues that in electoral autocracies, we must also take into account the role of political geography.
 Opposition parties are often one of the only actors that provide information about the authoritarian nature of the regime, but their message tends to get quarantined within their strongholds.
-I argue that regardless of income, education, gender, age, or partisanship, citizens living in opposition strongholds should be far more likely to view the state as autocratic and illegitimate than citizens living in ruling party strongholds.
+I argue that regardless of income, education, ethnicity, or access to government spending, citizens living in opposition strongholds should be far more likely to view the state as autocratic and illegitimate than citizens living in ruling party strongholds.
 I test this theory using Afrobarometer survey data paired with hand-coded constituency-level electoral returns from five electoral autocracies, and find that political geography is just as (if not more) important as traditional demographic factors to explaining bifurcated views of the state.

 The Mechanisms of Direct and Indirect Rule: Colonialism and Economic Development in Africa (with Martha Wilfahrt)